Siddhi116/sip-splurge/README.md

 # sip-splurge
-This is a Frontend Website of a drink cafe
+This is a Frontend Website of a drink cafe.